How to keep cool without air conditioning

 At night, if you need a little help moving cool air into your bedroom from an open window, open a window across your home.
 Then grab a fan, face it outward, and turn it on.
 Window fans can also be helpful here.
 This approach uses air pressure throughout your home to push hot air out, while creating space to allow cool air to rush into the bedroom you want to cool.

-Gilmour said place a bowl of ice or ice pack in front a fan can mimic a cool breeze without the A/C.
+Olcyzk said placing a bowl of ice or ice pack in front of a fan can mimic a cool breeze without the A/C.

 Move to cooler rooms

-Rooms in your home may have different temperatures.
-If possible, temporarily arrange to sleep and/or work where it is cooler, such as a basement.
+Some rooms, like the basement, may be cooler.
+If possible, temporarily arrange to sleep and/or work where it is cooler.

 Eliminate heat sources

-Replace incandescent lights with energy-efficient ones.
-The latter produces considerably less heat, and will save money in the long run.
-If possible, avoid preparing meals that require the oven, and do chores that can create heat and humidity at night, like the laundry and dishwashing.
+Replace incandescent lights with energy-efficient ones that produce less heat.
+If possible, avoid preparing meals that require the oven, and do chores like laundry and dishwashing at night.

 Cool your body